-Crazy rummy is just another interesting variant of popular rummy game which is often played in phases.
-Each hand that is dealt is based on what number or face of card you are on.
-The objective of the game is to lay down all cards in hand by arranging them into set of of different suits or runs of the same suit.
+Crazy rummy is just another interesting variant of the popular rummy game which is often played in phases.
+Each hand that is dealt with is based on what number or face of card you are on.
+The objective of the game is to lay down all cards in hand by arranging them into set of different suits or runs of the same suit.

-- Each player is dealt either seven or five cards, depending on number of players involved in the game.
+- Each player is dealt with either seven or five cards, depending on the number of players involved in the game.
 The remaining cards are kept face down at the center of the table known and termed as drawing pile.

 - The topmost card is taken out and kept face up to begin the discard pile.
 The game is initiated by the player to the dealer’s left, who draws a card either from top of the drawing pile or the discard pile.